 Students will travel to four locations on the globe where they will work alongside a tribe.
 You will live with this tribe for two months and examine four important elements of the culture.

-THE FOUR LOCATIONS ON THE GLOBE: Indonesia, Tanzania, Peru & Spain
+THE FOUR LOCATIONS ON THE GLOBE: Tanzania, Nepal, Peru & Spain

 Key Questions to explore during this Tribal Gap Year

 How are people of different cultures coming together to manage their resources sustainably?
 How are communities brought together in farming, and animal husbandry?
 How are communities brought together in music, and in ritual?

 FIRST STOP: Longido, Tanzania

 You will live in Longido with a Maasai tribe.
 Gap year students will work side-by-side with the Maasai people of Tanzania.
 There are a variety of ways for students to get their hands dirty during their stay ; from building a playground at a village school, to gathering water and milking goats, days will be full and fulfilling.
 During a weekend excursion, students will experience the raw beauty of Tanzania as they embark on a safari adventure and live with a tribe at their boma.
 By continuing to go Outwards they will then discover the waterfalls near Mt.
 Kilimanjaro and experience sustainable practices of farming in the area.
 Students will have the opportunity to attend a ceremony of some kind (a wedding or a boma gathering of singing and dancing.)

 SECOND STOP: Nepal